Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: The Rindler coordinates used in this study

 As mentioned above, since $\zeta$ and $\tau$ play the role of time in the FRW and RRW, respectively, we perform the Euclideanization as $\tau \to -i\tau$ and $\zeta \to -i\zeta$ in (\ref{dres}).
 As a result, the $ds^2$ of the RRW and FRW in (\ref{dres}) are written as follows:

-where $ds_{\rm E}^2 = -ds^2$.
-It can be seen that in (\ref{hertrt}), the $\tau$- and $\zeta$-directions are periodic by $\beta = 2\pi/a$, the inverse of which agrees with the Unruh temperature in the constant accelerated system with $a$.
-For the LRW and PRW, the Euclideanization is performed in the same way as for the RRW and FRW, and the same Unruh temperature can be obtained in the LRW and PRW.
+where we have put as $-ds^2 \to ds_{\rm E}^2$ for the Euclideanization, $\tau \to -i\tau$.
+It can be seen in (\ref{hertrt}) that the $\tau$- and $\zeta$-directions are periodic by $\beta = 2\pi/a$, the inverse of which agrees with the Unruh temperature in the constant accelerated system with $a$.
+In the LRW and PRW, the Euclideanization is performed in the same way as for the RRW and FRW, and the same Unruh temperature can be obtained.